Drug & Alcohol Rehab County Durham & Near County Durham

 Alcohol addiction is common, with a study by Robin Room, Thomas Babor and Jürgen Rehm revealing that ‘4% of the global burden of disease is attributable to alcohol’, accounting for almost as much death and disability as tobacco and high blood pressure (hypertension) globally.

-You run the danger of getting diseases like wernicke encephalopathy and alcoholic hepatitis if you let your usage worsen.
+You run the danger of getting diseases like wernicke encephalopathy and alcoholic hepatitis if you don’t get help at rehab and let your usage worsen.

-During an assessment and diagnosis you may be asked questions about your opinions and usage behaviours from the CAGE questionnaire – an Alcohol Use Disorders Identification Test.
+During an assessment and diagnosis at rehab you may be asked questions about your opinions and usage behaviours from the CAGE questionnaire – an Alcohol Use Disorders Identification Test.

 A healthcare professional or rehab clinic can determine if you have an addiction and the severity of it through the American Society of Addiction Medicine’s Patient Placement Criteria (ASAM Criteria).

-If you have a severe addiction, you will need an alcohol detox to safely eliminate alcohol from your system.
+If you have a severe addiction, you will need an alcohol detox at rehab to safely eliminate alcohol from your system.

-Delirium Tremens and alcohol withdrawal syndrome are dangerous complications of withdrawing from alcohol without a medicated detox.
+Delirium Tremens and alcohol withdrawal syndrome are dangerous complications of withdrawing from alcohol without a medicated detox at rehab.

-Librium is a widely used drug that helps lessen the effects of alcohol withdrawal symptoms.
+Librium is a widely used drug at rehab that helps lessen the effects of alcohol withdrawal symptoms.

-Another medication used to stop drinking is Acamprosate (Campral®), which helps rebalance the chemicals in the brain that have been altered in some way by alcohol.
+Another medication used to help you to stop drinking after detox at rehab is Acamprosate (Campral®), which helps rebalance the chemicals in the brain that have been altered in some way by alcohol.

 Al-Anon, The National Association for Children of Alcoholics and Alateen all provide free assistance and advice in Durham for anyone affected by alcohol.